jakeneenan/bpd_project/README.md

 # Analyzing Boston Police Department discipline records

 I looked at BPD disciplinary records and Boston payroll data from 2010-2020 to get a sense of how the Department handled allegations and how likely it was to promote offending officers later in their careers.
+You can see the final product [here](https://jakeneenan.github.io/bpd_project/).

 ## Findings